 Writing vaccine package inserts

 Before we discuss what is actually contained in the vaccine package inserts, it’s important to understand how it is written by the pharmaceutical company’s medical staff, and subsequently reviewed (and hopefully cleared) by the FDA.
-During Phase I, II, and III clinical trials for a new drug, scientific information is collected about the drug – everything from the pharmacokinetics to shelf life to results of the trials.
+During Phase I, II, and III clinical trials for a new drug (medical devices and equipment have slightly different rules) scientific information is collected about the drug – everything from the pharmacokinetics to shelf life to the results of the trials.

 In today’s world, part of the purpose of a PI is to protect the pharmaceutical company from legal issues.
-If the PI says “do not prescribe this drug to someone who abuses alcohol”, and a physician prescribes it to that type of patient, then the company has some protection from legal action from the patient or physician.
-The PI is supposed to give a physician or other prescribing healthcare worker the framework to use the medication properly on a patient.
+If the PI says “do not prescribe this drug to someone who abuses alcohol”, and a physician prescribes it to a known alcoholic, then the company has significant protection from legal action from the patient or physician.
+The PI is supposed to give a physician or other prescribing healthcare worker the framework to properly use the medication for a particular patient.

 After the Medical and/or Regulatory departments complete the initial draft of the PI, it is usually passed through different departments of the company for further review, correction, and approval.
 For example, the manufacturing department may not agree with a statement about how the drug or device is manufactured, and it is corrected.
 Spelling errors are commonly found.

 Depending on the company, up to 10-12 departments may review a single PI, and it could take a few weeks, sometimes several months, before this process is completed to everyone’s satisfaction.
-And the approval is not a passive one – an internal document package with the PI, supporting data, and other information requires a signature from the reviewer before it is passed along to the next reviewer.
+And the approval is not a passive one – an internal document package with the PI, supporting data, and other information is passed through the organization, and it requires a signature from each reviewer before it is passed along to the next reviewer.

 This signature represents a legal statement that the reviewer agrees with what is written.
-If a reviewer just signs it without actual review, a future FDA audit or legal issue could place the blame on all reviewers whether they took the time to read it or not.
+If a reviewer just signs it without actual review, a future FDA audit or legal issue that finds a problem with the package insert could lead to sanctions against everyone who signs off, irrespective of their lack of actual review.
+The review process is so critical that I doubt anyone signs without reading everything.

-The FDA often requests changes to all labeling depending if they agree or disagree with statements made in the PI.
-Many times a pharmaceutical company will attempt to add indications, that is the valid reason to use a medication, but the FDA will reject it until more data is accumulated.
+The FDA often requests changes to all labeling, if they disagree with statements made in the PI.
+Many times a pharmaceutical company will attempt to add indications, which is a valid reason to use a medication, but the FDA will require supporting data.

-PI’s are not static documents.
-Pharmaceutical companies may add more information, warnings, indications (or contraindications, uses that may harm the patient if used in particular situations), and other information that can be supported by evidence from scientific investigations.
+Package inserts are not static documents.
+Pharmaceutical companies may add more information, dosages, warnings, indications (or contraindications, uses of the drug that may harm the patient if used in particular situations), and other information that can be supported by evidence from scientific investigations.
 Of course, the pharmaceutical company must resubmit its labeling (including the PI itself) to the FDA for approval of the changes.
 In some cases, the FDA may demand changes to the PI after serious issues arise.

 Interpreting vaccine package inserts